‘Stop the Steal’ supporters, restrained by Facebook, turn to Parler to peddle false election claims

-His backup plan “in case we disappear”?
+His backup plan “in case we disappear?”
 Find him on the right-leaning social media site Parler, instead.

 As President Trump and his allies continue to contest President-elect Joe Biden’s victory, social media has become central to sustaining efforts to delegitimize the results.
 Yet those campaigns — which spilled onto the streets in protests this weekend — are resulting in the most high-stakes cat-and-mouse game for Facebook and other social media companies to date.
 The companies are banning groups and hashtags, altering search results, labeling posts, down-ranking problematic content and implementing a host of measures to ward off misinformation.